crabbo-rave/leandiscord-weekly/Week 1/README.md

 ## Programming Question:

 Given a list of natural numbers, find the sum of the longest consecutive sublist of length greater than 1 that consists of consecutive ascending numbers.
-If there are more than one sublists with maximal length, return the sum of the first one.
+If there are more than one sublists with maximal length, return the sum of the last (or first) one.
 If there are none, return 0.

 ### Easier version: